 The Ambassadors of the Environment staff outfitted everyone in quality snorkeling gear, and we departed by van to a local beach ideal for viewing kelp forests.

 During the 45 minutes underwater, the kids saw everything from sea stars to snails unique to the environment.
-We were given plenty of water, which the kids could store in their own eco-friendly metal water bottles (eco souvenirs from the experience).

 Back at the Ambassadors of the Environment learning center at the Ritz Carlton, we were presented with a slide show of our excursion, taken by the biologists attending with an underwater camera.